USSBA/certify_notifications/README.md

 Refer to the changelog for details on API updates.
 [CHANGELOG](CHANGELOG.md)

 ## License
-The SBA-IDP is licensed permissively under the Apache License v2.0.
+Certify Notifications is licensed permissively under the Apache License v2.0.
 A copy of that license is distributed with this software.

 ## Contributing
 We welcome contributions.
 Please read [CONTRIBUTING](CONTRIBUTING.md) for how to contribute.

 ### Code of Conduct
-We strive for a welcoming and inclusive environment for the SBA-IDP project.
+We strive for a welcoming and inclusive environment for the Certify Notifications project.

 Please follow this guidelines in all interactions:
 1. Be Respectful: use welcoming and inclusive language.